cmusatyalab/coda-doc/man/vicetab.5.md

     e.g. inode 4711 in base 10 with width 1 and depth 5 would become
     0/4/7/1/1.
 So, using the above example, a width of 4 and a depth of 2 would make the file name 4/711.
-If this storage type is specified, the width and depth must also be given in the 4th column seperated by a comma.
+If this storage type is specified, the width and depth must also be given in the 4th column separated by a comma.

 Column 4 specifies the width and depth of the ftree.